Michieljoris/logger/README.md

 	logthis._on();

-The state of the logthis gets persisted in localStorage, turn logthis off with:
+The state of logthis gets persisted in localStorage, turn logthis off with:

 	logthis._off();